-S. 4253-A By: Senator Martinez A. 722-A By: M. of A. Glick

-Senate Committee: Environmental Conservation Assembly Committee: Environmental Conservation Effective Date: 1st of November next succeeding the date on which it shall have become a law
+By: Senator Martinez By: M. of A. Glick Senate Committee: Environmental Conservation Assembly Committee: Codes Effective Date: First day of November next succeeding the date on which it shall have become a law

-AN ACT to amend the environmental conservation law, in relation to making contests, competitions, tournaments and derbys to take wildlife unlawful.
+AN ACT to amend the environmental conservation law, in relation to making animal killing contests, competitions, tournaments and derbys unlawful.